 Born Leap Day of 1960 in Bludenz, Austria

-Bassist Peter Herbert has been living in Paris since 2003 (in New York from 1989-2003) and leads a busy schedule with an average of 100 concerts annually performing throughout the world.
+Bassist Peter Herbert has been living in Paris since 2003 and in Vienna since 2007 (in New York from 1989-2003) and leads a busy schedule with an average of 100 concerts annually performing throughout the world.

 Trained as a classical pianist/bassist, after years of successful ‚main stream‘ jazz activities, he is now developing his own voice in the field of improvised music.
 Recent activities include solo concerts, in 2002 in New York (Glassfarm), London (The Vortex), Moscow (The Dome), Vienna (Porgy&Bess), a.m.o.
 (CD: ‚Naked Bass‘ ) and a focus on small ensembles like his duos with David Tronzo (CD: Segmente, AZM 1001), Carol Robinson (bass-clarinette/electronics) or his Parisian Trio with Jean-Charles Richard (sax) and Christophe Marguet(dr), He is also involved in arabic music with artists like oud-master Marcel Khalife or Simon Shaheen.